Worldline SA: 2004–2014: integration into Atos

-Since 2014: consolidator of European payments
+2014–2019: consolidator of European payments

 In November 2015, Worldline merged its electronic financial transaction processing activities with Equens, a Dutch company.
 As part of this merger, Worldline paid out 72 million euros and owned 63.6% of the created equensWorldline Company, the rest being held by the shareholders of Equens, Dutch, German and Italian banks.
 In the context of this merger, Worldline acquired the possibility in the long term to acquire the remaining shares of these banks.

 In July 2017, Worldline announced the acquisition of the Swedish company Digital River World Payments (DRWP) for an undisclosed amount.
-The company, founded in 1997 and based in Stockholm, generated annual sales of 37 million dollars.
+The company, founded in 1997 and based in Stockholm, generated annual sales of $37 million.

-Next, Worldline acquired First Data Baltics, a subsidiary of First Data Corp in Lithuania, Latvia, and Estonia for approximately 73 million euros.
-These three subsidiaries generated a turnover of 23 million euros in 2016, employing around 200 people.
+Next, Worldline acquired First Data Baltics, a subsidiary of First Data Corp in Lithuania, Latvia, and Estonia for approximately €73 million.
+These three subsidiaries generated a turnover of €23 million in 2016, employing around 200 people.

-In May 2018, Worldline acquired SIX Payment Services (Europe) SA, the payment services division of the Swiss group SIX, for €2.3 billion, mainly financed by the issue of new actions.
-With the integration of SIX Payment Services’ 1,600 employees and merchant acquisition activities and services serving more than 200,000 merchants for an income of around 530 million euros, Worldline gained a 30% increase in turnover as well as a number one place in Switzerland, Austria, and Luxembourg.
+In May 2018, Worldline acquired SIX Payment Services (Europe) SA, the payment services division of the Swiss group SIX, for €2.3 billion, mainly financed by the issue of new shares.
+With the integration of SIX Payment Services’ 1,600 employees and merchant acquisition activities and services serving more than 200,000 merchants for an income of around €530 million, Worldline gained a 30% increase in turnover as well as a number one place in Switzerland, Austria, and Luxembourg.
 Worldline's ambition through this operation was to create a European payment champion.

 In January 2019, Atos, which then had a 50.8% stake, announced the sale by an exchange of shares of a 23.4% stake in Worldline to its shareholders.